Business plan guide

 Financial forecasts of a business plan

 Your financial forecast turns your plan into numbers.
 As part of any good business plan, you need to include financial projections for the business that provide a forecast for the next three to five years.
-The first 12 months' forecasts will have the most details, costs and revenues, so investors can understand your strategy.
+The first 12 months of forecasts will have the most details about costs and revenues, so investors can understand your strategy.

 Your financial forecasts should include:

-- Cash flow statements – cash balance and first 12-18 monthly cash flow pattern, including working capital, salaries and sales
+- Cash flow statements – cash balance and the cash flow pattern for the first 12-18 months, including working capital, salaries and sales

 - Profit and loss forecast – projected level of profit based on your projected sales, the costs of providing goods and services and your overhead costs